5 Ways To Beat Your Creative Block

 1. GET OUT OF YOUR OWN HEAD.

-Try and get away from what frustrates you.
+Try to get away from what frustrates you.
 Don't want to look at the black canvas anymore?
 Don't.
 It's just that easy.
 Stop obsessing over actually creating something, and focus more on what is going to get you there.
 In other words, focus more on finding something that inspires you.
 Whether that is scrolling through your Instagram or Pinterest feed, listening to music that unlocks you, or even watching a movie that gets you in the right mood.

 2. GAIN SOME PERSPECTIVE